 - Ask children to write down the words that they need to remember how to spell.
 The act of writing the words by hand helps to anchor the spelling in children’s memories and encourages them to think about the letters that represent the sounds in the word.
 You just don’t get the same benefits if children type the words into a PC or tablet.

-- For more creative ways to support your child with spelling homework, read the Oxford Owl Blog.
+Find more creative ways to support your child with spelling homework on our blog.

 3. Playing spelling games